phax/ph-commons/README.md

 Java 1.8+ Library with tons of utility classes required in most of ph-* projects.

-Version 6.0.0 contains major changes and more or less all other projects were released to reflect the changes of 6.x.
-Version 8 was re-designed to best work with JDK 8.
+Version 6.x contains major changes and more or less all other projects were released to reflect the changes of 6.x.
+Version 7 does not exist.
+Version 8.x was re-designed to best work with JDK 8.
 So please ensure to not mix 5.x, 6.x and 8x. versions of ph-commons!

 This project was the following modules:
   * ph-charset - support for additional charsets (e.g. UTF-7)